Cardano-Fans/crfa-dapp-store-service/README.md

 Longer term:
 - scrolls: adjusted volume so we don't include returning transaction
+- fix for transaction size, actually mints do not count in size calculation
 - top 25 / 100 resource hogs, which dapps use the most expensive and most size intensive scripts?
 - top 25 / 100 script addresses / dapps in terms of dapp volume?
 - top 25 / 100 script addresses / dapps in terms of dapp avg transaction fee?